marcaube/rustfck/README.md

 # rustfck

-A brainfuck interpreter written in Rust 🦀
+A [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter, written in Rust 🦀

 ## How to run